 The path to becoming a dentist begins with a genuine desire and interest in helping other people.
 The strong foundation built as an undergraduate student at Westminster College includes demonstrating the knowledge, skills and personal growth attributes that contribute to a strong dental school application and future success in dentistry.
 While it is possible for a pre-dentistry student to do virtually any academic major, it is imperative for all pre-dental students to work closely with both academic and health professions advisors to ensure completion of all requirements for professional schools and for their undergraduate degree.

-Students may also be eligible to participate in one of our two Bachelor's Degree Plus with schools of dental medicine.
+Students may also be eligible to participate in one of our two Bachelor's Degree Plus Programs with schools of dental medicine.
 We offer a 3+4 program and a 4+4 program, both of which offer exceptional high school students the opportunity to apply to Westminster AND dental school at the same time.

 Westminster has a 90% acceptance rate to medical school.
 The reason for that success is the academic and extracurricular experience at Westminster College, ranging from coursework to on- and off-campus service and experiential activities to international study and/or travel, contribute strongly to the appeal of the well-trained and well-rounded individuals who graduate from our school.